 The key assumption which has the greatest impact on the valuation of liabilities is the real discount rate (the discount rate relative to CPI inflation) - the higher the real discount rate the lower the value of liabilities.
-As at 31 March 2022, the real discount rate is estimated to be lower than at the 2019 valuation due to lower future expected returns on assets in excess of CPI inflation.
-In particular, CPI inflation assumption has increased since the 2019 valuation.
+As at 31 March 2023, the real discount rate is estimated to be higher than at the 2022 valuation due to a reduction in the long-term rate of inflation from 31 March 2023 onwards.
+This will reduce the value placed on the liabilities relative to the previous valuation.